daattali/beautiful-jekyll/README.md

 You can now visit your shiny new website, which will be seeded with several sample blog posts and a couple other pages.

+This 45-second GIF will show you how to go through the steps in real-time.
+It goes through the setup for a user with username `daattalitest`.
+Note that I only edited one setting in the `_config.yml` file in the video, but you should actually go through the rest of the settings as well.
 ![Installation steps](img/install-steps.gif)

 ### Add your own content